John 20:6: Content

-For a collection of other versions see BibleHub John 20:6
+Verse 7 is combined with verse 6 as a single sentence in many translations.
+The Evangelical Heritage Version is an exception, where verses 6 and 7 constitute distinct sentences.
+For a collection of other versions see BibleHub John 20:6.

 Analysis

-Though Peter arrived second, he enters the tomb first.
-To F.F.
-Bruce, Peter entering the tomb as soon as he arrives shows his "characteristic impetuosity".
+Although Peter arrived second, he enters the tomb first.
+To F. F. Bruce, Peter's entry into the tomb as soon as he arrives shows his "characteristic impetuosity"; John Chrysostom refers to Peter's "more fervid temper".
 That Peter enters the tomb without trepidation or hesitation is seen by other scholars as an indication that he was not greatly affected by guilt due to the events surrounding the crucifixion.
-Barrett states that the passage is an attempt to subordinate the Beloved Disciple to Peter and make up for the disciple beating Peter in the race for the tomb.
+C. K. Barrett states that the passage is an attempt to subordinate the Beloved Disciple to Peter and make up for the disciple beating Peter in the race for the tomb.

-The word translated as seeth/saw is closer to examine, implying that Peter is paying detailed attention to the strips of linen.
+The word translated as "seeth" or "saw" (θεωρει, theōrei) is closer to "examine", implying that Peter is paying detailed attention to the strips of linen.
 This contrasts with the previous verse, where the Greek implies the Beloved Disciple gave a much shorter glance to the linens.

-The strips of linen presumably refer to the grave clothes of Jesus that are discussed in greater detail in John 20:7.
+The strips of linen presumably refer to the grave clothes of Jesus, which are discussed in greater detail in verse 7.
 Some translators believe "lying there" is best interpreted as "lying on the ground".
-Brown disagrees and reads this turn of phrase as evidence that the grave clothes were sitting upon a shelf in the tomb.
+Raymond E. Brown disagrees, reading this turn of phrase as evidence that the grave clothes were sitting upon a shelf in the tomb.
 It is notable that John refers to the grave clothes as "strips".
-In Luke and traditionally, Jesus was wrapped in a shroud.
+In Luke's Gospel and traditionally, Jesus's body was wrapped by Joseph of Arimathea in a shroud.
+For John Chrysostom, greater significance is attached to the fact that they were left there: if someone had taken Jesus' body away, "they would not have stripped Him", nor would they "have taken the trouble to wrap up the napkin, and put it in a place by itself, apart from the linen clothes".